WordPress/plugin-check/docs/creating-a-static-check.md

 }
 ```

-Here are two more concrete ways to write static checks.
+Here are two more specific approaches to writing static checks.

 ## Creating a new check using PHP CodeSniffer

-A new class should be created for the static check, extending the `Abstract_PHP_CodeSniffer_Check` class.
-Here is an example:
+To create the static check, you should develop a new class that extends the `Abstract_PHP_CodeSniffer_Check` class.
+Below is an example:

 ```php
 use WordPress\Plugin_Check\Checker\Check_Result;